 The species was sampled according to plan.
-For better transparency, commercial sampling and surveys was split in table III.E.3 and results from surveys are highlighted in red.
-According to the bilateral agreement between Sweden and Finland, the age readings from BIAS in sd 30 are divided between the two countries and in 2015, Sweden read 990 of the total 1 873 samples that were collected during the survey.
+According to the bilateral agreement between Sweden and Finland, the age readings from BIAS in sd 30 are divided between the two countries and in 2016, Sweden read 1 519 of the total 2 700 samples that were collected during the survey.
 Finland is responsible for running BIAS in the Bothnian Sea.